goblinfactory/konsole/backlog.md

 - add extension method to all INPUT controls to support .ReadLine(); (this will stay with the control until user optionally presses tab or any exit key to stop entering text, this is what the keyboard controller calls on each control, piece of cake! :D

+  some concern ...running console ... high speed writer, inside windows parallels - ...then alt tab back to windows and boom, crash...both mac and windows reboot!!!

 - fix dimensions so that I can "make it faster" (otherwise dimensions will be wrong) [lets see if I can simply start with a parent window being correct? then stuff can start moving really quickly!]